dheerajspml/remix-ftp-deploy/README.md

 The finally it runs the `ftp-action` to copy `dist/index.js` and `public/*` files to your host

 NOTE: You need to configure the FTP credentials using GitHub Action Secrets.
 Navigate to you repository Settings.
 Select Security > Secrets > Actions.
-Then add repository secrets
+Then add repository secre
 for:

 - FTP_SERVER